-There seems to be an un written rule that if you receive poor service then you should just leave a very small tip with a unhappy smiley face on the bill.
-However doing this will not get your point across as it is too subtle and you will just be seen as another 'ignorant Brit'.
+There seems to be an unwritten rule that if you receive poor service then you should just leave a very small tip with a unhappy smiley face on the bill.
+However doing this will not get your point across as it is too subtle.

 If for some reason you receive what you feel to be poor or no service then please ask to speak to the manager and let them know that you are not leaving a tip as the service was poor.
 I know this can be hard for some British tourists as we don't usually like to complain, well not to restaurant staff anyhow.
-Americans on the other hand will complain if something isn't right and so when in the U.S.A follow by their example and make a complaint if the service is poor.
-This way the staff are in no doubt as to why they received no tip.
+Americans on the other hand will complain if something isn't right; so when in the USA follow the locals' example and make a complaint if the service is poor.
+This gives the staff chance to correct their mistake and improve the service they are providing to you.
+It also ensures the staff are in no doubt as to why they received no tip.

 - Hotel courtesy shuttle drivers don't expect any tips though $1 to $2 would go down well.

-- If you pay for a door-to-door shuttle, a 15% tip pus $1 a bag is customary.
+- If you pay for a door-to-door shuttle, a 15% tip plus $1 a bag is customary.

-- Bus tour guides should be tipped 10% to 20% of the total bill for a one day tour.
-For multiple days, tips should lie within the $1 to $10 a day range.
+- For Bus tour guides a tip of 10% to 20% of the total bill for a one day tour is customary.
+For multiple days, tips usually lie within the $1 to $10 a day range.

-- Valet parking attendants should be tipped $2 - $5 when your car is returned.
+- Typically $2 - $5 to valet parking attendants when your car is returned.

-- Electric cart drivers at the airport should be tipped $2 to $3 per person as should wheelchair pushers.
+- It is customary to tip Electric cart drivers and Wheelchair pushers at the airports $2 to $3 per person.

-- The porter should be tipped $2 for fist Bag and $1 for each additional bag, if the bags are very heavy or extra large increase the tip accordingly.
+- It is customary to tip the Porter $2 for the first bag and $1 for each additional bag.
+If the bags are very heavy or extra large then increase the tip accordingly.

-- Housekeeping staff should be tipped around $1 or $2 per day per occupant in your room.
+- It is recommended that Housekeeping staff are tipped around $1 or $2 per day per occupant in your room.
 Please leave the tip each day rather than at the end of your stay as you may have different staff each day.

-- Room service should be tipped at 15% of the bill
+- Room service is typically tipped at 15% of the bill

-- A doorman should be tipped $1 if he hails a cab and $2 per bag if he assists with your luggage
+- It is recommended that a Doorman is tipped $1 if he hails a cab and $2 per bag if he assists with your luggage

-- Pool attendants should be tipped around $2 to $5 for each service they offer
+- Pool attendants can be tipped around $2 to $5 for each service they offer

 - Restroom attendants are usually tipped $1.

-- Activity operators (boat tours, jet ski hire, etc.) should be tipped around $5 to $10
+- Activity operators (boat tours, jet ski hire, etc.) are usually tipped around $5 to $10

-- A Spa technician, Massages, Hair Stylist, Manicurists should be tipped around 15% of the bill.
+- It is recommended that a Spa technician, Massages, Hair Stylist, Manicurists are tipped around 15% of the bill.